 - “The people, love that we are a noble cause organization, am so proud of the work we do, love our members, our ability to help the region.
 I really like the BAC culture, friendliness, humor and fun in the workplace.”

-- “Being allowed to bring who I am as a person to my role and performance as a BAC employee.”
+- “Being allowed to bring who I am as a person to my role and performance as a Council employee.”

 - “Challenges, latitude to innovate, ability to manage my time and goals fairly independently, great friends and team members.”